 Means of Introduction: Unknown.

-Ballast water is a major vector of other species of North American Diaphanosoma (birgei and brachyurum) (Gray et al., 2007) which are in the same size range as D. fluviatile (Balcer et al., 1984).
+This species most likely arrived in the Great Lakes from the southern US populations as a hitchhiker with recreational boats, gear, bait or ornamentals.
+Ballast water is also a major vector of other species of North American Diaphanosoma (birgei and brachyurum) (Gray et al., 2007) which are in the same size range as D. fluviatile (Balcer et al., 1984).

 References: (click for full references)

 Associated Press.
 2018.
 Two new zooplankton species found in Lake Erie.
 The Pittsburgh Post-Gazette.
 Created on: August 10, 2018.

 Balcer, M. D., N. L. Korda, and S. I. Dodson.
 1984.
 Zooplankton of the Great Lakes: a guide to the identification and ecology of the common crustacean species.
 Univ of Wisconsin Press.

 Brito, S. L., P. M. Maia-Barbosa, and R. M. Pinto-Coelho.
 2011.
 Zooplankton as an indicator of trophic conditions in two large reservoirs in Brazil.
 Lakes & Reservoirs: Research and Management 16:253-264.

 Cisneros, R., E. I. Mangas, and M. Van Maren.
 1991a.
 Qualitative and quantitative structure, diversity and fluctuations in abundance of zooplankton in Lake Xolotlán (Managua).
 Hydrobiological Bulletin 25(2):151-156.